stdevPavelmc/mailad/AD_Requirements.md

 ![admin use details](imgs/admin_user_details.png)

-The only detail you need to pay attention here is the user's Email property ("Correo electrónico" in this case); for an user to be active in the mailserver you on ly need this:
+The only detail you need to pay attention here is the user's Email property ("Correo electrónico" in this case); for an user to be active in the mailserver you only need this:

 - User active and not locked.
 - Email property set and matching the domanin you are configuring.